-Now wait.
+But wait.
 That’s not a fair comparison; American Airlines are a commercial enterprise.
-They’re a company.
 They exist to make money.
 True, though once you see how much of the U.S. Embassy in London is given over just to processing Visas, you’ll appreciate that the U.S. Government isn’t doing this out of the goodness of their hearts either.
 Welcome to capitalism, the same capitalism we benefit from when we add a mark-up to our T-shirts at the merch stand.
 UK bands don’t have any inherent right to play in the U.S. and the US Government isn’t obliged to make it easy for them to do so, any more than American Airlines are.

 The arguments put forward by those angry at the perceived high costs, and what must appear to some like arbitrary application denials, seem to follow three paths:

 - It’s not fair because we’ve no idea why it was denied